altalmas/pyPro/Github/tutorial.md

                 m1 ---- m2 ---- m3 ---- (HEAD: feature and master merged)

-        *WARNING: do NOT use git rebase with commits that exist outside your repo* method 2: (git rebase)
+        *WARNING: do NOT use git rebase the commits that are published* *WARNING: do NOT use git rebase in big projects unless you are sure no one has used your published commits yet -with is hard to know-* *Notes:
+            - git rebase re-writes the history
+            - git rebase results in a linear history method 2: (git rebase)
             $ git checkout feature
             $ git log